 Mud-motor dynamometer with WPT Power Water Cooled Brake on the test stand.

-In all the above brakes designs, there are four major components: the brake support structure, the water jackets, the drive plates, and the actuator.
-The brake support structure is secured to the machine or shop floor to resist rotation and provide support for the water jackets.
+In all the above brake designs, there are four major components: the brake support structure, the water jackets, the drive plates, and the actuator.
+The brake support structure is secured to the machine or shop floor to resist rotation and support the water jackets.
 The water jackets are specially designed with chambers to allow water to flow past the friction surfaces to remove the heat generated during the loading.
 The drive plates are lined with heavy-duty friction material and are connected to a geared hub or shaft to transmit the rotational motion of the prime mover to the brake.
 The actuator, typically air or hydraulic, is used to provide the force needed to compress the drive plates and water jackets together to produce the resistive rotational force.

 Water Cooled Brake in a dynamometer install for an automotive test stand.
 Also shown in Top drive application.

 The Steel Water Cooled Brake, as the name implies, has water jackets constructed from steel.
 Since steel is not as good of a conductor, these brakes are typically used in dynamometers with larger torque requirements than heat dissipation.
 With model sizes ranging from a single-plate 6-inch to a 3-plate 30-inch unit, the SWCB can cover many application requirements.